Building Model Kits: Plastic and Wood

-As we build these products, much research is needed for the detailing and painting.
+As we build these products, much research is needed for detailing and painting.
 It is a fun way to get an education.
-Our enthusiasm for the model encourages visits to the local libraries, museums, classes, and specialty workshops,
+Our enthusiasm for the model encourages visits to local libraries, museums, classes, and specialty workshops.

 Selecting a Model

 Do you have an interest in building models?
 Choose your project by thinking of something dear to your heart that will be fun and relaxing to build.

 Some people revert back to their childhood and start with the last project they completed in their youth.
 Or you may wish to participate in something you have never done before.
 Stroll through a hobby shop that specializes in models or visit sites online to view the many possibilities.
 Visit your local model shows.
 You will be amazed at the numbers of people that enjoy this hobby for self, contests, and competition.

 My childhood memories are my brothers and uncles assembling planes, cars, and trucks.
 My sisters and cousins, as well as myself, enjoyed constructing model houses and making simple furniture from our fathers’ wood scrap pile.